Troops are gathering around the border between Ukraine and Russia.

-In London, the FTSE 100 was trading down more than 2%, pushed down to its lowest point in two weeks.
+In London, the FTSE 100 was trading down as much as 2.3%, pushed to its lowest point in two weeks.
 The biggest stock indexes in Germany and France fell back by as much as 3.8%, but also reduced their losses later in the day.

-By far the biggest loser on the FTSE 100 was Evraz, which lost more than a third of its value – an unusually big drop for such a large firm.
+By far the biggest loser on the FTSE 100 was Evraz, which lost close to a third of its value after demerging its coal business.

 It is one of the world’s biggest steel producers and a lot of the company’s assets are in Russia.